-An example of aggregation would be between a Class Car and a Class Tyre
+An example of aggregation would be between a class Car and a class Tyre

 We think of the tyres as belonging to the car they are on, but at the garage they may be removed and placed on a rack to be repaired.
 Their existence isn't dependent on the existence of a car with which they are associated.
+Some designers believe that aggregation can be replaced as a simple association as when implementing this design in a program it makes no difference to the programmer.